RIDE MORE. WAIT LESS. SPEED PAST THE LINES WITH FAST LANE!

 - A shoulder harness with a between-the-legs safety belt secures each rider over the head and across the chest.

 - Due to the nature of the restraint, this ride may not accommodate guests of a larger size.

 - Guests must have a minimum of three functioning extremities; one functioning arm and two functioning legs.

 - Leg prosthetics are not permitted on this ride.
 Guests with any upper extremity prosthesis must ensure the device is properly secured or removed prior to riding.
 Guests should check with Guest Services or speak with a member of the Ride Supervisory team to determine if they are eligible to ride using the full body harness or without the prosthetic.

 - Guests with a cervical collar, neck brace, or broken collar bone are not permitted to ride.
 Casts are not permitted.

 - Alternate Access is available at the ride exit where guests using a wheelchair will encounter an elevator.
-Press the elevator intercom button for assistance from a ride operator.
+Guests will operate the elevator on their own.
 Riders will have to take several steps, on their own or with the assistance of a companion, and be capable of elevating themselves up into the seat.

 - Please do not use the ride restraints for support while entering or exiting, as they will shift.